ga4gh-beacon/beacon-framework-v2/README.md

 * the `/map` endpoint that returns a map (like a web *sitemap*) of the different endpoints implemented in that Beacon instance.
 * the `/filtering_terms` endpoint that returns a list of the filtering terms accepted by that Beacon instance.

 Most of these endpoints simply return the configuration files that are in the Beacon configuration folder.
+Of course, every Beacon instance would have their particular instance of such documents, including the configuration of such instance.

 ### The Configuration
-Contains the files that describe the Beacon configuration, its contents are described in the section above, as they have almost a 1-to-1 relationship with such endpoints.
+Contains the Json schema files that describe the Beacon configuration, its contents are described in the section above, as they have almost a 1-to-1 relationship with such endpoints.
+Further details about the specific content of each file could be find in the corresponding sections below.

 ### The Requests
 Contains the following Json schemas: